Skip to Main Content

 Continue reading for sample scenarios that may help you navigate your particular situation.

-If you are unsure whether your course should be marked ZTC, contact D'Arcy Hutchings (dlhutchings@alaska.edu) for guidance.
+If you are unsure whether your course should be marked ZTC or LTC, contact D'Arcy Hutchings (dlhutchings@alaska.edu) for guidance.

 Sample Scenarios